Available 24/7

 Where Agriculture Meets Residential

 Dixon's agricultural roots mean even in-town properties are never far from crop fields, pasture, or processing facilities.
 The annual cycle of planting and harvest directly impacts residential pest pressure.
-Fall field work is the biggest trigger โ€” when hundreds of acres are suddenly cleared, displaced rodents, insects, and spiders seek alternative shelter in nearby homes and structures.
+Fall field work is the biggest trigger โ€” when hundreds of acres are suddenly cleared, displaced pests, insects, and spiders seek alternative shelter in nearby homes and structures.
 Rural properties with outbuildings, feed storage, and livestock face continuous pest pressure year-round.

 Why Choose Us